athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Outlaws of Alkenstar/Glass Buccaneer.md

     desc: "  The clockwork buccaneer deals an extra 2d6 precision damage to [[Conditions/Off-Guard|Off-Guard]] creatures."

   - name: "Water Jet"
-    desc: "`pf2:1`  **Requirements** The clockwork buccaneer has a full water tank\n* * *\n\n**Effect** The clockwork buccaneer fires a narrow but highly pressurized blast of water in a 60-foot line, dealing 10d6 bludgeoning damage to creatures and unattended objects in the area (DC 28 Fortitude check; unattended objects automatically fail).
+    desc: "`pf2:1`  **Requirements** The clockwork buccaneer has a full water tank\n* * *\n\n**Effect** The clockwork buccaneer fires a narrow but highly pressurized blast of water in a @Template[line|distance:60], dealing 10d6 bludgeoning damage to creatures and unattended objects in the area (DC 28 Fortitude check; unattended objects automatically fail).
 Creatures and objects that fail the save are also knocked back 5 feet (10 feet on a critical failure).
 This empties the buccaneer's water tank."

   - name: "Water Jump"
     desc: "`pf2:1`  **Requirements** The clockwork buccaneer has a full water tank\n* * *\n\n**Effect** The clockwork buccaneer jumps 60 feet, propelling itself through the air with a jet of water.
 This empties the buccaneer's water tank."